psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = Where can I find the allowed Nginx cache paths? =

 NPP restricts cache paths by default to prevent accidental deletion of system files.
 Allowed roots are `/dev/shm/`, `/tmp/`, `/var/`, and `/cache/`.
 The path must be at least one level deep (e.g. `/var/cache/nginx`).
 These restrictions can be completely disabled using the **Bypass Path Restriction** feature, which removes all path safety guardrails and allows any directory to be used as the Nginx cache path.
 Full details in the **Help tab**.

+= Does it support WP-CLI? =

+Yes.
+NPP includes full WP-CLI integration.
+You can purge, preload, check status, view logs, update settings, flush transients, and manage scheduled events directly from the terminal — no admin dashboard access required.
+Run `wp help npp` and `wp help npp <subcommand>` to see all available commands.

+= What Nginx cache types are supported? =

+NPP supports **FastCGI**, **Proxy**, **SCGI**, and **UWSGI** cache methods.
+The plugin automatically applies the appropriate purge strategy (HTTP Purge, INDEX Purge, or RG Purge).

 == Screenshots ==